mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 Another advantage of native apps is mostly a historic one now.
-Historically, apps were able to offer a better user experience both in terms of the purely visual experience and also terms of features.
-With the quickly evolving web platform and capabilities of modern browsers, this is no longer the case though and web apps are now capable of offering equal if not better user experiences than native apps.
+Historically, apps were able to offer a better user experience both in terms of the purely visual experience and also in terms of features.
+With the quickly evolving web platform and capabilities of modern browsers, this is no longer the case though and web apps are now capable of offering equal if not better user experiences compared to native apps.
 Combined with almost instantaneous load times and superior discoverability, Progressive Web Apps are clearly the better choice than native apps for the vast majority of use cases now.

 This has only been the case relatively recently though.
-While Chrome and Firefox supported Service Workers (which are the main ingredient for PWAs) for quite some time, two major browsers were falling behind - namely Safari and Internet Explorer.
+While Chrome and Firefox supported Service Workers (which are the main building block for PWAs) for quite some time, two major browsers were falling behind - namely Safari and Internet Explorer.
 These two (actually not Internet Explorer but its successor Edge) have finally caught up recently and
 [Service Workers are now supported by all major browsers](https://caniuse.com/#feat=serviceworkers),